| |

 Rolling pin – You can use a straight glass bottle like an olive oil bottle as a rolling pin to start with, but later choose a wooden rolling pin to add to your kitchen essentials.

-Lemon squeezer and garlic press – If you are into Mediterranean food, you will find much help in the kitchen with a proper lemon squeezer and a good and sturdy garlic press.
+Citrus juicer and garlic press – If you are into Mediterranean food, you will find much help in the kitchen with a proper citrus juicer and a good and sturdy garlic press.

 Ice cube trays – For the summer and all those beautiful iced teas and iced coffees that you can imagine, find good ice cube trays.
 You can use the ice cube trays for some homemade apple sauce or blanched nettles to freeze them easily to use later.